nkorsakov-tw/core/glossary.md

 **POS**&#x20;

-This is a service where POS users can create customer orders, assist throughout the process and accept payments
+This is a service where POS Users can create customer orders, assist throughout the process and accept payments

-**POS user**
+**POS User**

-POS user is an employee who interacts with the Point of Sale system and handles various tasks associated with sales, payments, and transactions
+POS User is an employee who interacts with the Point of Sale system and handles various tasks associated with sales, payments, and transactions

 **Paid add-on (Back Office & POS)**&#x20;